-NONE: Based on available information, it is judged that the species does not occur.
-This determination is based on some combination of these facts: (1) the Project study area is clearly outside the current range based on available information, and/or (2) the Project study area does not contain suitable or extensive enough habitat (including any adjacent off-Project study area habitat) to hold the species or confirmed to be absent based on negative results of a focused survey for the species conducted in appropriate habitat at appropriate time(s) of year, using biologically sound methods and qualified personnel.
+NONE: Given the available information, it is judged that the species does not occur.
+This determination is based on some combination of these facts: 1) The study area is clearly outside the current range based on available information and/or 2) the study area does not contain suitable or extensive enough habitat (including any adjacent off-study area habitat) to hold the species, or the species is confirmed to be absent based on negative results of a focused survey for the species conducted in appropriate habitat at appropriate time(s) of year, using biologically sound methods and qualified personnel.
 Further evaluation should not be required at this time.

-VERY LOW: Although remotely possible, the probability of occurrence on the Project study area is almost none, and the likelihood of meaningful use is less than reasonable.
-The species may include the Project study area within its general range, however, no appropriate or adequately extensive habitat is found (either on or immediately adjacent to the Project study area).
+VERY LOW: Although remotely possible, the probability of occurrence in the study area is almost none, and the likelihood of meaningful use is less than reasonable.
+The species may include the study area within its general range; however, no appropriate or adequately extensive habitat was found (either on or immediately adjacent to the study area).
 Neither the species nor any indication of its presence was detected.
-In some cases this likelihood may indicate that based on the best available information, the Project study area has a very high probability of being outside of the species' current range.
-In all of these cases, the species cannot be definitively ruled out, but is strongly expected to be absent based on the best available evidence.
-In some cases, the species may occur on rare occasions and in very low numbers, but such stray individuals are unlikely to make more than very brief, incidental use of the Project study area.
-Certainly there are no substantial populations utilizing the Project study area at any time of year.
+In some cases this likelihood may indicate that, based on the best available information, the study area has a very high probability of being outside of the species' current range.
+In all of these cases, the species cannot be definitively ruled out but is strongly expected to be absent based on the best available evidence.
+In some cases, the species may occur on rare occasions and in very low numbers, but such stray individuals are unlikely to make more than very brief, incidental use of the study area.
+Certainly there are no substantial populations utilizing the study area at any time of year.
 Further evaluation should not normally be required.

-LOW: The species is unlikely because of some combination of facts: (1) it was the subject of unsuccessful searches conducted under reasonable circumstances, (2) only marginal or minimal habitat is present, (3) the best available information suggests the species is absent from the Project study area, and/or (4) available information sheds no clear light on the species likelihood on the Project study area, but it is known to be rare at best in the vicinity.
-No individuals were detected, nor is there any direct indication of them.
+LOW: The species is unlikely because of some combination of facts: 1) It was the subject of unsuccessful searches conducted under reasonable circumstances, 2) only marginal or minimal habitat is present, 3) the best available information suggests the species is absent from the study area, and/or 4) available information sheds no clear light on the species' likelihood in the study area, but it is known to be rare, at best, in the vicinity.
+No individuals were detected, nor was there any direct indication of them.
 Although individuals may have been missed, it is unlikely that substantial populations are present.
 Further evaluation should usually not be required for individual species except, in most cases, for threatened or endangered species.
-Note however, that where several non-listed species hold this status, a much higher likelihood of occurrence for "one or more" will generally hold.
-This is due both to the increased number of species, and the fact that an array of possibilities often correlates with greater alpha diversity and lower actual disturbance levels.
+Note, however, that where several non-listed species hold this status, a much higher likelihood of occurrence for "one or more" will generally hold.
+This is due both to the increased number of species and the fact that an array of possibilities often correlates with greater alpha diversity and lower actual disturbance levels.

-MODERATE: The Project study area is within the range of the species, and appears to contain appropriate habitat.
-No individuals or diagnostic sign were detected, it is nevertheless reasonable that some individuals have been overlooked.
-The best available information on the species with regard to the Project study area is either very uncertain, or is about equally weighted for and against occurrence.
-Depending upon local and special legal status, extent of habitat, and the nature and sensitivity of the project, focused surveys for the species may be warranted or presence may be assumed.
+MODERATE: The study area is within the range of the species and appears to contain appropriate habitat.
+Although no individuals or diagnostic signs were detected, it is nevertheless reasonable that some individuals were overlooked.
+The best available information on the species with regard to the study area is either very uncertain or is about equally weighted for and against occurrence.
+Depending upon local and special legal status, extent of habitat, and the nature and sensitivity of the project, focused surveys for the species may be warranted, or its presence may be assumed.